 Duration and Cost

 Financial aid may be available to help cover the cost of tuition at colleges and vocational schools.
 Remember, advertised costs may not cover essential expenses, such as textbooks, workbook, pharmacy technician certification or other assessment exams, immunization, background check, uniform and other costs.
-The average program covers 120 training hours, which students can complete in 3 to 8 weeks.
+Accredited programs cover at least 600 hours of practical training, which students can complete in 10 to 25 weeks.

 National Exams

-Illinois is one of a few states that give pharmacy technicians the choice of certification exams.
-The IDFPR accepts two leading exams to satisfy the candidates’ need for certification.
-Illinois techs can take either the PTCB exam or the ExCPT, developed by the Institute for the Certification of Pharmacy Technicians (ICPT).
+Illinois recognizes the two leading exams to satisfy the candidates’ need for certification.
+Illinois’ technicians may complete either the PTCB exam or the ExCPT, developed by the NHA.

-The PTCB is a older of the two assessments specifically designed for pharmacy technicians.
-More than 26 states require technicians to obtain PTCB certification, and pharmacy employers, almost always, expect PTCB certification from their pharmacy tech employees.
+The PTCB is the older of the two assessments specifically designed for pharmacy technicians.
+More than 26 states require technicians to obtain PTCB certification, and pharmacy employers, almost always, expect PTCB certification from their pharmacy technician employees.

 The exam is available at more than 350 Pearson Vue testing centers nationwide.
 The PTCB application is available online.
 Candidates must provide proof of high school graduation and pass a criminal background check to qualify.
 The application fee is $129.
 Once the PTCB approves the request, candidates must schedule a test date within 90 days at the center of their choice.
 The computer-based exam contains 90 questions, which students must complete in two hours.